dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 </ContentPage>
 ```

 In this example, the page's `BindingContext` property is set to the `PersonCollectionViewModel`.
-The `Grid` contains a `Button` with the text **New** with its `Command` property bound to the `NewCommand` property in the viewmodel, an entry form with properties bound to the `IsEditing` property, as well as properties of `PersonViewModel`, and two more buttons bound to the `SubmitCommand` and `CancelCommand` properties of the viewmodel.
+The <xref:Microsoft.Maui.Controls.Grid> contains a `Button` with the text **New** with its `Command` property bound to the `NewCommand` property in the viewmodel, an entry form with properties bound to the `IsEditing` property, as well as properties of `PersonViewModel`, and two more buttons bound to the `SubmitCommand` and `CancelCommand` properties of the viewmodel.
 The `ListView` displays the collection of persons already entered:

 The following screenshot shows the **Submit** button enabled after an age has been set: